foilen/foilen-crm/README.md

 And when you add more, you can easily sort them by running `SortMessagesApp.launch`.

+## To modify UI vendor libraries

+Edit `src/main/resources/WEB-INF/crm/web/js/vendor/package.json`.

+Run `./update-ui-libraries.sh`.

+If you are adding or removing dependencies, you can then edit `CrmWebSpringConfig`.

 ## Local in Eclipse

 Run *CrmApp - LOCAL.launch*